pigmonkey/spark/README.md

 idempotent nature it may also be run on top of an already configured machine.

 Spark assumes it will be run on a laptop -- specifically, a ThinkPad -- and performs some configuration based on this assumption.
-This behaviour maybe changed by removing the `laptop` and/or `thinkpad` role from the playbook, as appropriate.
+This behaviour may be changed by removing the `laptop` and/or `thinkpad` role from the playbook, as appropriate.